This is it…

 Get An Energy Audit

-If there is no such program in your area then don’t worry, you still have options.
-Simply use this article to check your house for problems and make changes as you see fit.
+If there is no such program in your area, don’t worry; you still have options.

 Seal The Air Leaks

-Most dwellings have air bricks and ventilation grids built into them to allow the home to breathe and to discourage damp.
-As they are providing an essential service they should always be left alone and scrupulously maintained.
+Most dwellings have air bricks and ventilation grids built into them to allow the home to breathe and discourage damp.
+As they are providing an essential service, they should always be left alone and scrupulously maintained.

-This is not the case for unwanted air gaps however as they only waste energy and increase your energy bills.
+However, this is not the case for unwanted air gaps as they only waste energy and increase your energy bills.
 These unwanted air gaps are often located between floorboards, around windows, letterboxes, and at the base of doors.

 Fun Fact, according to the U.S. Environmental Protection Agency, if you add up the energy flow from the leaks and cracks in an average home, it’s equivalent to leaving a window open every day of the year!

-This will ensure a better color match and the gaps will then complement the boards.
-This is the perfect way to ensure that you fulfilling the brief to live sustainably and save money!
+This will ensure a better color match, and the gaps will then complement the boards.
+This is the perfect way to ensure that you fulfill the brief to live sustainably and save money!

 Turn Down Your Thermostat

 The U.S. Department of Energy says that lowering your thermostat setting by 7 to 10 degrees from its typical setting for eight hours a day can save you up to 10% a year on heating costs.